ClaraR93/paddle-adventures/README.md

 - Below this, there are three equal sections inline with one another displaying information about where to visit, stay, and other nearby experiences.
 Each is accompanied with a photo and link to an external site with more information.
 These provide informative links for the user, pointing them out to helpful sources so they are able to structure and plan their holiday easily.

 - The links provided are represented by font-awesome icons, giving a visual cue for the user to click on.
-Again, when hovered over, these turn from white to black.
+Again, when hovered over, these turn from white to black with their corresponding text.
 The images under each heading here are also wrapped in these external links, allowing the user to quickly navigate to this page by simply clicking on the image.

 *Sign Up:*